-AST 261 AVIATION SAFETY~ THIS CLASS OFFERED AT THE COT IN BOZEMAN that govern commercial and general aviation safety in the United States.
+AST 261 AVIATION SAFETY~

+This course will concentrate primarily on the organizations and processes that govern commercial and general aviation safety in the United States.
 This course will also provide an overview of modern techniques used in accident investigation.
 Also covered are descriptions of major factors and the causation of aviation accidents.